 Statistically, some teenagers may be at a higher risk of developing a substance abuse problem.
 Recognizing who may be at risk could provide important preventive help for teens who need it most.
 Common risk factors include teens who:

-- Suffer from mental health disorders.
-Depression, anxiety and other mental health concerns can manifest in children at a young age.
+- Mental health disorders such as depression, anxiety and other mental health concerns can manifest in children at a young age.
 In many cases, those who face these issues are more likely to have a substance abuse problem.

 Get Help for Your Teen